 Miller Wellness Center- The Miller Wellness Center houses state of the art fitness equipment, a variety of recreational and intramural programs, effective wellness education, and a student health clinic and counseling services.

-Multicultural Programs and Advising - The office of Multicultural Affairs strives to have students experience campus diversity and intercultural awareness.
+Multicultural Programs and Advising - The Office of Multicultural Affairs and Accessibility strives to have students experience campus diversity and intercultural awareness.
 Students can connect with other students and advisors from ethnically diverse backgrounds and participate in the Minority Peer Mentoring Program.

 Music Programs - Music Programs offer vocal and instrumental music for credit or a co-curricular activity such as the Pride of the Dakotas marching band.